Dmitry Bivol: Early life

-Dmitry Bivol's father was born in the Moldavian SSR, while his mother is an ethnic Korean born in the Kazakh SSR.
+Dmitry Bivol's father, a Moldovan, was born in the Moldavian SSR, while his mother is an ethnic Korean born in the Kazakh SSR.

 Bivol's parents moved to the Kirgiz SSR after graduating and marrying.
 He was born and raised in Tokmok, in what is now Kyrgyzstan, until the age of 11, when he moved to Saint Petersburg in the Russian Federation after the dissolution of the Soviet Union.

 Amateur career

 Dmitry Bivol took up boxing at the age of six in Tokmok, Kyrgyzstan.
 Bivol was a naturally bigger kid and he weighed a lot compared to an average-size boy of his age.
 He explains how his confidence grew as he started to win over much older guys in his amateur bouts.
 Bivol was a decorated amateur, winning two world championships at the junior (U-17) level, as well as a bronze medal at the 2008 AIBA Youth World Boxing Championships in the middleweight division.
 Bivol won the Russian national amateur boxing championships in 2012 and 2014, as a light heavyweight.
 His record as an amateur is 268–15.